thenitai/node-s3-client/README.md

 Tests upload and download large amounts of data to and from S3.
 The test timeout is set to 40 seconds because Internet connectivity waries wildly.

+## Changelog

+All changes can be found in the changelog at https://github.com/thenitai/node-s3-client/blob/master/CHANGELOG.md